IsaacYYC/XMLTreePatternMatching/README.md

 # XMLTreePatternMatching
-c++ implementation of a fast tree pattern matching algorithm for XML queries proposed by Yao and Zhang 2004
+Python implementation of a fast tree pattern matching algorithm for XML queries proposed by Yao and Zhang 2004